springernature/vpat/nature.md

 </ul></td>
 <td>Partially Supports</td>
 <td>
 The Nature.com website contains content that is rendered in a number of different, inconsistent designs.
-The designs often have dramatically different navigation methods, within the same collections of pages.
+The designs may have dramatically different navigation methods, within the same collections of pages.
 Supplementary content, such as informational pages adjunct to journal and editorial content, is more likely to be affected.
-<br><br>
-We are in the process of transferring all content from the older designs to the design currently used across the majority of Nature.com; when this process is complete, the navigation methods will be broadly consistent.
 <br><br>
 Pages that deal with sensitive information (including payment pages and "my account" pages) have an intentionally stripped-down design, and do not share the same navigation system as the main site.
 The navigation of each of these sets of pages is internally consistent.
 </td>